Sunday, 17 July 2022

 Because we never actually meet Miss Dexter and this time the film isn't about her anyway all we know about her is that she was an adultress involved with criminal activities the viewer is thus never asked to sympathize or identify with her.
 Introducing her parents doesn't really help as they are harsh and judgemental Christians while her other relationships were purely transactional.
 We get no idea about how Dexter fell in with a jewel thief ring.
 Was she a willing partner who was turned on or was she forced into it?
 Knowing that would make a difference in how we view her fate but nobody cares enough to ask.
 Even though she is the victim of a violent murder we are expected to instead at least somewhat sympathize with the two wealthy men she has been having afairs with and taking advantage of and who show remorse (although not with her thugish killer who does not) along with the loyal jilted fiancee.

 Instead we identify with the police who are humble, respectable public servants doing an important job and none of whom are corrupt, cynical, careless or abusive.
 This is not a Noir theme but it is a common theme of police Procedurals.
 The police solve the case through hard work and some inspiration and luck unlike in the Canary case where they need the P.I.
 Philo Vance to solve it or in the King Murder where the case is solved basically by accident.
 Meanwhile in "Upperworld" some of the police actively try to cover up the murder to protect a wealthy suspect which none of the honest police here would ever consider doing.
 Let alone the bumbling, ineffectual performance of the real police in the real Dot King and Louise Lawson cases.
-Here the viewer can rest assured as the police solve the crime and justice is served.
+Here as in most Procedurals the viewer can rest assured as the police solve the crime and justice is served.
 The criminals are an unimpressive lot.
 None are clever, witty or brave anti-heros but either weak saps or brutal thugs the audience will not find attractive.
 As in some Noirs there is an off-screen narrator but while in Noirs such a narrator would likely be the world weary detective here it is an anonymous slightly mocking voice who clearly knows more than the characters or the viewer and acts more as a reporter.

 tt